-Fibromyalgia is a chronic pain disease which is commonly associated with stiffness, fatigue, and pain throughout the body.
-We know a lot more about fibromyalgia than we used too, thanks in part to the last decade of research.
-For instance, we now know it’s a neurosensory disorder, which means it makes people much more sensitive to painful stimuli.
-The most common symptom for anyone with fibromyalgia is widespread and chronic pain.
-In fact, it’s so common that researchers have identified 19 specific areas of the body which are most heavily affected by the disease.
-This pain can range from aching, to shooting, to burning, and it can even be so bad it limits motion.
+The pain associated with fibromyalgia can range from aching, to shooting, to burning, and it can even be so bad it limits motion.
 Another common symptom is chronic fatigue, even with adequate amounts of sleep.
-Making matters worse, restful sleep is one of the most important things people with fibromyalgia can do to mitigate their symptoms.
-Other common symptoms include trouble thinking and remembering things, often called “fibrofog,” as well as anxiety and depression, especially with severe or untreated cases.
+It is instructive to note that restful sleep is one of the most important things people with fibromyalgia can do to mitigate their symptoms.
+Other common symptoms include trouble thinking and remembering things, as well as anxiety and depression, especially with severe or untreated cases.